 If, you’ve converted money from a traditional IRA to a Roth IRA, things get slightly trickier.

-Any distributions of converted amounts (assuming they were taxable at the date of the conversion) will be subject to the 10% penalty (though they’ll be free from ordinary income taxes) if the distribution occurs prior to the first day of the fifth year after the date of the conversion.
+Any distributions of converted amounts (assuming they were taxable at the date of the conversion) will be subject to the 10% penalty (though they’ll be free from ordinary income taxes) if the distribution occurs less than 5 years after the first day of the year in which the conversion occurred.
 If, however, the distribution was for a “qualifying reason” or you meet one of the “other exceptions” above, the distribution will be free from penalty.

 If the conversion included amounts that were not taxable (because they came from a nondeductible IRA), those amounts will not be subject to the 10% penalty even if they are withdrawn from the Roth prior to the first day of the fifth year after the date of the conversion.